timescale/docs/cloud/migrate-to-cloud/hypershift.md

 # Migrate with Hypershift

+You can use Hypershift&nbsp;0.2&nbsp;(beta) to migrate existing PostgreSQL databases in one step, and enable compression and hypertable creation on the fly.

+Hypershift can migrate your data in Timescale Cloud from these sources:

+*   Standard PostgreSQL databases
+*   Amazon RDS databases
+*   Other TimescaleDB databases, including Managed Service for Timescale

-Migrate existing PostgreSQL databases by dumping and restoring the entire database at once.
-Hypershift&nbsp;0.2&nbsp;(beta) also allows you to enable compression and hypertable creation on the fly.
-Because compression is enabled during the migration, you do not need to have the maximum amount of storage available in the target database.
+Because compression is enabled during the migration, you do not need to have the maximum amount of storage available in the target database before you start migration.

 <Experimental />

-Depending on your database size and network speed, migration can take a very long time.
+In preliminary testing, Hypershift migrated 60&nbsp;GB of data in 9 to 12 minutes, and 1&nbsp;TB of data in under 4 hours.
 You can continue reading from your source database during this time, though performance could be slower.
 If you write to tables in your source database during the migration, the new writes might not be transferred to Timescale Cloud.
 To avoid this problem, fork your database and migrate your data from the fork.
 To avoid this problem, see the section on [migrating an active database] (<http://docs.timescale.com/cloud/latest/migrate-to-cloud/#migrate-an-active-database>).

 <highlight type="important">